Karla Moskowitz: Early life and education

-She is a 1963 cum laude graduate of Alfred University and a 1966 graduate of Columbia Law School.
+Moskowitz received a Bachelor of Arts degree, cum laude, from Alfred University in 1963.
+She received a Juris Doctor degree from Columbia Law School in 1966.

 Legal career

+Attorney

+Prior to joining the bench, among other things, she worked with the State Attorney General’s office, New York City Human Resources Administration, and served as an arbitrator for the Small Claims Division of the Civil Court.
+She also worked as an attorney in private practice.

+Judicial career

-Prior to joining the bench, she worked with the State Attorney General’s office, New York City Human Resources Administration, an arbitrator for the Small Claims Division of the Civil Court, an attorney in private practice and as an Administrative Law Judge for the New York State Department of Health.
-She subsequently served on the New York City Civil Court from 1982 to 1987.
-She was a New York Supreme Court Justice, from 1987 to 2008 and sat on the Commercial Division, New York’s business court, from 2001 until her appointment to the Appellate Division in January 2008.
-She was originally appointed as an acting Supreme Court justice in 1987, then elected as a justice to the Supreme Court in 1991, and re-elected in 2005.
+Moskowitz was as an Administrative Law Judge for the New York State Department of Health.
+She was elected to the New York City Civil Court in 1982, and served on that court from 1982 to 1987.
+She was appointed as an acting New York Supreme Court Justice in 1987, and served on that court from 1987 to 2008.
+Moskowitz sat on the Commercial Division, New York’s business court, from 2001 until her appointment to the New York Supreme Court's Appellate Division in January 2008.
+She was originally appointed as an acting Supreme Court justice in 1987, then elected as a justice to the Supreme Court in 1991, and was re-elected in 2005.
 Moskowitz was designated as a Justice for the Appellate Division, First Judicial Department in 2008 by Governor Eliot Spitzer.
 She retired from the Appellate Division in 2017.

 In 2018, she was appointed a Special Master of the First Department’s pre-argument mediation program.

 She now serves as an arbitrator and mediator with NAM (National Arbitration and Mediation).